Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Pulau Langkawi is the largest of the 99 islands of the archipelago of the same name in the Andaman Sea in northern Malaysia.
-The island is on the border of Malaysia and Thailand and located at a distance of 30 kilometers from the mainland.
+Langkawi Island (Pulau Langkawi) is the largest of the 99 islands in the eponymous archipelago in the Andaman Sea in northern Malaysia.
+The island is located on the border between Malaysia and Thailand and is 30 kilometers from the mainland.
 The maximum length of the island is 30 kilometers.
-The capital of the island and the largest city on the island is Kuah.
-Of the 99 islands of the archipelago, only 4 of the largest are inhabited.
+The capital of the island and its largest town is Kuah.
+Of the 99 islands in the archipelago, only the 4 largest are inhabited.

-When tourists talk about Langkawi, most often it means Langkawi Island, and not the archipelago.
-It is the most popular island resort on the west coast of mainland Malaysia, far ahead of its only popular rival – the island of Penang.
+When tourists talk about Langkawi, they usually mean Langkawi Island itself, not the archipelago.
+It is the most popular island resort on the west coast of mainland Malaysia, far outpacing its only rival in popularity – Penang Island.

-Holidays in Langkawi are primarily beach holidays.
-The beaches, both on the island of Langkawi and on the neighboring small islands of the archipelago, are very clean and cozy.
-Among all the beaches there are quite a lot of secluded, almost wild beaches, and at the same time sufficiently equipped for a comfortable stay away from civilization.
-Having settled next to such a beach in a bungalow, for a while you can become the owner of your own beach, or even a small uninhabited island.
-If you want active entertainment, shopping, delicious food, then this is enough in Langkawi.
-You will not be bored by idleness, unless you want it yourself.
-At your choice, you can visit the cable car, aquarium, crocodile farm, African buffalo farm and fruit plantation, water sports (entertainment).
-You will not find any outstanding historical or cultural attractions in Langkawi, but there are many natural and natural attractions, including many waterfalls, caves, unusual beaches with black sand and bathing monkeys.
+A vacation on Langkawi is first and foremost a beach vacation.
+The beaches, both on Langkawi Island and on the neighboring small islands of the archipelago, are very clean and cozy.
+Among all the beaches, there are plenty of secluded, almost wild beaches, and at the same time, many are quite well-equipped for a comfortable vacation away from civilization.
+By settling in a bungalow next to such a beach, you can become the master of your own private beach, or even a small uninhabited island, for a while.
+If you want active entertainment, shopping, or delicious food, Langkawi has plenty of that too.
+You won't get bored from idleness here unless you want to.
+Your choices include visiting the cable car, aquarium, crocodile farm, African buffalo farm, and fruit plantation, as well as engaging in water sports and activities.
+You won't find any outstanding historical or cultural attractions on Langkawi, but there are many natural ones, including numerous waterfalls, caves, and unusual beaches with black sand and bathing monkeys.

-And another small but very significant gift to the guests of the island is that the whole island is a duty-free zone.
-Accordingly, prices for many goods, including very expensive alcohol in Malaysia, are low here.
+And one more small but very significant gift to the island's guests is that the entire island is a duty-free zone.
+Consequently, prices for many goods, including alcohol (which is very expensive in Malaysia), are low here.

-Weather, tourist seasons: The island of Langkawi is located in the equatorial climate zone and throughout the year it is hot and sunny.
+Weather, tourist seasons: Langkawi Island is in an equatorial climate zone and is hot and sunny all year round.
 The best time to visit Langkawi is from November to April.
-The rainy season and low season lasts on Langkawi from September to November, but this does not mean that you should not refuse to travel to the island at this time.
-In the season, many days in a row may not fall a drop.
-And even if the rain catches you, it usually ends very quickly.
+The rainy season and low season on Langkawi lasts from September to November, but this doesn't mean you should give up on a trip to the island during this time.
+During the season, many days in a row may pass without a drop of rain.
+And even if rain does catch you, it usually ends very quickly.

 Pangkor Island